-• If you have a typical home-based child care business and choose to use paid online software to file your return, you may pay \$60-\$250 depending on the features you choose (e.g., audit protection).

-• If you have a typical home-based child care business and choose to hire a paid tax preparer to file your return for you, you may pay on average \$400 for the Form 1040 and Schedule C. This amount increases if you add itemized deductions and any other forms, such as quarterly estimated tax forms.
+- If you are a self-employed business owner and choose to use paid online software to file your return, you may pay \$60-\$250 depending on the features you choose (e.g., audit protection). - If you have a basic self-employed return, and choose to hire a paid tax preparer to file your return for you, the average cost is \$400 for the Form 1040 and Schedule C. This amount increases if you add itemized deductions and any other forms, such as quarterly estimated tax forms